janbaer/presentations/react-hooks/react-hooks.md

 # useContext

-- Accepts a context object (the value returned from React.createContext) and returns the current context value, as given by the nearest context provider for the given context. \pause
+- Accepts a context object (the value returned from **React.createContext**) and returns the current context value, as given by the nearest context provider for the given context.
 - When the provider updates, this Hook will trigger a rerender with the latest context value.

 # useContext